jiggy2204/bluesky-live-cross-platform/README.md

 Automatically set your Bluesky profile to **LIVE** when you start streaming, and clear it when you're done — directly inside OBS.

 Works on **Windows and Linux**.
-No bat files.
-No extra bot software.
 All configuration is done through a settings panel inside OBS itself.

 ---